Ekkehard-Schulze/precision-temperature-logger/README.md

 - You can specify the logging interval in settings.txt on the SD card.

-- We use the 'Adafruit Feather 32u4 Adalogger #2795'
-in combination with a precision real time clock DS3231.

-- A custom printed circuit board integrates a 18650 lithium-ion battery and the DS3231 clock.
+- A custom printed circuit board integrates a 18650 lithium-ion battery, the DS3231 clock and the 'Adafruit Feather 32u4 Adalogger #2795'

 - We provide four miniature 7 x 5 mm sized breakout boards for wire-attached TMP117A sensors.
 These act as probes in laboratory applications,